 New moves towards finding political solutions to the bitter sectional strife in Northern Ireland are expected from the meeting on Monday (6 September) between Britain's Prime Minister Edward Heath and Jack Lynch, the Prime Minister of the Irish Republic.

-New moves towards finding political solutions to the bitter sectional strife in Northern Ireland are expected from the meeting on Monday (6 September) between Britain's Prime Minister Edward Heath and Jack Lynch, the Prime Minister of the Irish Republic.
+Background: New moves towards finding political solutions to the bitter sectional strife in Northern Ireland are expected from the meeting on Monday (6 September) between Britain's Prime Minister Edward Heath and Jack Lynch, the Prime Minister of the Irish Republic.
 The session is intended to be the first of a series of meetings, at which Ireland's problems will be discussed.

 At the weekend, more violence in Northern Ireland.
 In Belfast, at least 16 explosions and several shooting incidents took place on Saturday night and Sunday morning.
 Londonderry was also the scene of explosions.